baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_FITS.md

 You will make plots routinely.
 It is recommended to integrate the above commands in a script or a wrapper in a way that is convenient to you.
 If anything in this part is not clear to you, you can check the documentation for [APLpy]([APLpy](https://aplpy.github.io/)).
 You might need some patience and may need to try some things since not everything has been very clearly documented.
 {: .fs-2 }

-We can also use APLpy to create 3-color (RGB) figures, for example, see [this page](https://stackoverflow.com/questions/36423879/rgb-image-components-misaligned).
+We can also [use APLpy to create 3-color (RGB) figures](https://aplpy.readthedocs.io/en/stable/rgb.html), for example, see [this page](https://stackoverflow.com/questions/36423879/rgb-image-components-misaligned).
 However, my experience of trying this function was not very smooth.
 Following are some tips.
 First, we need three independent FITS images (e.g., the observations on the same area in the sky, at different wavelengths).
-Before using APLpy to generate a 3-color figure from them, we need to first regrid them to the same dimension (using either the CASA [imregrid](https://casa.nrao.edu/casadocs/casa-6.1.0/global-task-list/task_imregrid/examples) task or the Miriad [regrid](https://www.atnf.csiro.au/computing/software/miriad/doc/regrid.html) task).
+Before using APLpy to generate a 3-color figure from them, we need to first regrid them to the same dimension (using either the CASA [imregrid](https://casa.nrao.edu/casadocs/casa-6.1.0/global-task-list/task_imregrid/examples) task or the Miriad [regrid](https://www.atnf.csiro.au/computing/software/miriad/doc/regrid.html) task, see [above](https://baobabyoo.github.io/pages/students_topics/software_tips_FITS.html#casa)).
 Then we have to use the following CASA commands to produce the subimages (the area to be presented) and to remove the frequency/velocity and/or Stokes axes:
 {: .fs-2 }

 ```